iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 For misdemeanor expungement, the court will schedule a hearing date, and the individual shall serve a copy of the motion upon the prosecutor involved in the case.
 During the hearing, the prosecutor shall have the opportunity to object to the motion to expunge.
 The presiding judge will consider several factors in determining whether to grant the expungement.
 Chief among these are the basis of the prosecutor’s objection, the individual’s reasons for expungement, the individual’s eligibility, and the public’s right to access the record.

-Bear in mind that every eligible person can only expunge one record in a lifetime.
-However, if several misdemeanors stem from the same offense, the individual can apply for multiple expungements.
+Generally, eligible persons can only expunge one record in a lifetime.
+However, if several misdemeanors stem from the same offense, the individual may apply for multiple expungements.

 How to Seal a Criminal Record in Iowa